Tintern Grammar

 Tintern Grammar (also known as Tintern) is an independent, Anglican day school for girls and boys located in Ringwood East, a suburb of Melbourne, Victoria, Australia.

 Established in 1877 by Emma Bartlet Cook, Tintern has a non-selective enrolment policy and currently caters for over 890 students, from ELC through to Year 12, including international students.

-Located on one site in Ringwood East, the Early Learning Centre is co-educational, while girls and boys are educated in single-sex environments from Prep – Year 9.
-In Years 10 – 12 boys and girls learn together in a co-educational classes.
+Located on one site in Ringwood East, the Early Learning Centre is co-educational, while girls and boys are educated in a parallel learning model in single-sex environments from Prep – Year 9.
+In Years 10 – 12 boys and girls learn together in co-educational classes.

 The school is a member of the Eastern Independent Schools of Melbourne (EISM), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), Alliance of Girls' Schools Australasia (AGSA) and was a founding member of Girls Sport Victoria (GSV).